M.A., Intelligence and International Security, with Distinction, King’s College London, 2013.

 B.Sc., Politics, University of Bristol, 2010.

 "Rethinking Democratic Diffusion: Bringing Regime Type Back In."
 Forthcoming at Comparative Political Studies (with Sheena Chestnut Greitens).

 "Pre-Electoral Violence and Territorial Control: Political Dominance and Subnational Election Violence in Africa.”
-Conditionally accepted at Journal of Peace Research (with Michael Wahman).
+Forthcoming at Journal of Peace Research (with Michael Wahman).

 “Should We Talk About the Weather?
 How Party Competition and Coalition Participation Influence Parties’ Attention to Economic Issues.”
 Forthcoming at Party Politics (with Brandon 'Beomseob’ Park and Laron Williams).